Lecture 06: Generalized Linear Models (Binary Outcome) and Matrix Algebra

 1. To help demonstrate generalized models for binary data, we borrow from an example listed on the UCLA ATS website.

-2. The data can be used when you upgraded the ESRM64503 package
+2. The data is available after updating the ESRM64503 package

-3. Data come from a survey of 400 college juniors looking at factors that influence the decision to apply to graduate school:
+3. The data come from a survey of 400 college juniors looking at factors that influence the decision to apply to graduate school:

-• Y (outcome): student rating of likelihood he/she will apply to grad school (0 = unlikely; 1 = somewhat likely; 2 = very likely)
+• Y (outcome): a student’s rated likelihood of applying to grad school (0 = unlikely; 1 = somewhat likely; 2 = very likely)

 • ParentEd: indicator (0/1) if one or more parent has graduate degree